nixworks/public/news/2017/08/29/README.md

 A regional parliament has lifted the immunity of the best known politician in the anti-immigration Alternative for Germany (AfD) party, opening the way for prosecutors to pursue possible perjury charges against her.

 ### [Defense Secretary James Mattis announces that transgender troops in the military will continue to serve pending the results of a study started in June to assess the Pentagon's ability to fight and win wars. ](/news/2017/08/29/defense-secretary-james-mattis-announces-that-transgender-troops-in-the-military-will-continue-to-serve-pending-the-results-of-a-study-start.md)
-_Context: Defense Secretary, James Mattis, Sexual orientation and gender identity in the United States military, transgender troops in the military_
+_Context: Defense Secretary, James Mattis, Sexual orientation and gender identity in the United States military, Transgender personnel in the United States military_

 ## [Previous Day...](/news/2017/08/28/index.md)